+The evolution of the internet and digital technologies means that you no longer need to be confined to a 9-to-5 office job.
+Some people, therefore, have come to see freelancing as the ideal way of working in these modern times, while others write it off as just another passing trend.
 If you’re wondering which of those is true, some cold and impartial freelance statistics are the way to go.
-They will give you objective information about this branch of the economy, regardless of whether you’re looking to hire a contractor at a lower cost or are thinking about a career change.
+They will give you objective information about this branch of the economy, regardless of whether you’re looking to hire a contractor at a lower cost or are considering a career change.

 Freelance Statistics (Editor’s Choice)

-- Freelancers will comprise more than 50% of the US workforce by 2027.
+- Freelancers will account for 50.9% of the US workforce by 2027.
+(Website Planet)

-Freelancer Statistics Rundown
+General Freelancer Statistics

-1. The US has the highest freelance earnings with y-o-y revenue growth of 78%.
+1. The US has the highest freelance earnings with YoY revenue growth of 78%.

 (Payoneer)